hdShang/arxiv-daily/docs/cs-CL/2025-09-20/papers/250916610v1-llmspark-a-benchmark-for-evaluating-large-language-models-in-strateg.md

 ---
 layout: default
-title: LLMsPark: A Benchmark for Evaluating Large Language Models in Strategic Gaming Contexts
+title: "LLMsPark: A Benchmark for Evaluating Large Language Models in Strategic Gaming Contexts"
 ---

 # LLMsPark: A Benchmark for Evaluating Large Language Models in Strategic Gaming Contexts